 Primary care usually costs less than specialty care.

 One way to increase the use of primary care is to increase the number of primary care doctors.
 Several measures have been suggested:

 Insurance companies could increase their reimbursement rates for primary care, encouraging medical students to choose primary care practice.

 The government could provide more funding for primary care training (and less for specialty programs).

 Primary care could be made more attractive for medical students by other means, although how this measure could be implemented is unclear.

 Another suggestion is the patient-centered medical home.
 In this model, primary care doctors coordinate and integrate all medical care, including specialty and interdisciplinary care, in all settings (including the home, hospitals, and long-term care facilities).
 This model may decrease the use of unnecessary specialty care, duplicative care, and care that may be inappropriate for the person's health goals.
-For example, the person may want symptom relief rather than aggressive treatments to prolong life, such as a feeding tube.
+For example, the person may want symptom relief rather than aggressive treatments to prolong life.

 In these systems, health care providers are paid a fixed amount regardless of how much care they provide.
 How this amount is determined varies.
 How much providers are paid is sometimes based on the person's diagnosis.
 In some systems, providers are paid a fixed annual amount to provide health care for a person regardless of the services that person uses (called capitated systems).